polyaxon/polyaxon/docs/templates/polyaxon_tracking/experiments.md

 ```

 In general this is not needed, because the tracking API will take care of tracking
-the status of your experiment both in-cluster and on other environment.
+the status of your experiment both in-cluster and on other environments.

 ### Stop